 A furloughed worker is an employee that has been asked take a compulsory leave of absence.
 This is due to:

-The employee must be on the businesses PAYE and will be asked to stop working, but not made redundant.
-When the time comes for the employee to return to work, they will return with the same job status as they had previous to being made a furloughed worker.
+The employee must be on the business' PAYE and will be asked to stop working, but not made redundant.
+When the time comes for the employee to return to work, they will return with the same employment status as they had previous to being made a furloughed worker, although they may be asked to undertake reasonably amended duties as required by the business at that time.

 With many businesses having to shut in line with the UK Government's guidelines during the coronavirus pandemic, the Chancellor Rishi Sunak has set out a package of support measures to help SMEs and other businesses through this period of disruption.